-European Tour with the Leipzig Gewandhaus Orchestra
+European Tour with the Gewandhausorchester

 On tour, Nelsons will be joined on stage with soprano Kristine Opolais and trumpeter Håkan Hardenberger.
 The program for the concert series will include Dzenītis’ Māra, arias from Tchaikovsky’s Eugene Onegin and The Queen of Spades, Mahler’s first symphony, Zimmermann’s Nobody knows the trouble I see (concerto for trumpet), Mahler’s Symphony No. 5, and Martinsson’s Concerto for Trumpet.